awsdocs/aws-direct-connect-user-guide/doc_source/viewdetails.md

 # Viewing Connection Details<a name="viewdetails"></a>

 You can view the current status of your connection\.
-You can also view your connection ID \(for example, `dxcon-12nikabc`\) and verify that it matches the connection ID on the Letter of Authorization and Connecting Facility Assignment \(LOA\-CFA\) that you received or downloaded\.
+You can also view your connection ID \(for example, `dxcon-12nikabc`\) and verify that it matches the connection ID on the LOA\-CFA that you received or downloaded\.

 **To view details about a connection**